onca-vega/Neysla/README.md

 previous modeler called "yourApiModeler".
 Every API modeler has the following
 methods:

-name | description | Initializator params
+name | description | arguments
 ------------ | ------------- | ------------
 setModel | method that allows you to define all your API models, that receive the "static" part of your API resource | array OR string getToken | method that returns the token of your modeler configuration | none

-### Requesting with your models
+### Requesting with the models
-Once we've defined all our models, it's important to know that right now Neysla has support for four HTTP methods:
+Once we've defined all our models, it's important to know that Neysla has support for the HTTP methods:
 - GET
+- HEAD
 - POST
 - PATCH
+- PUT
 - DELETE

 #### GET (Neysla's get method)